iisys-hof/autonomous-driving/README.md

 ![Car](car.png)

-If you want to use it, it is strongly recommended to use Windows and clone it into the D:\Projekte folder.
+We tested it using Windows 10 operating system.
+If you clone it to “D:\Projekte” you will have the least amount of hassle.
+It should however run on Linux as well.

 We have some sub projects with different tasks: